 * Euro zone recovery boosted by growth in France, Germany

-* U.S. stocks climb, despite soft data on factory output
+* U.S. stocks climb, despite soft data on factory

 * Gold rises to three-month highs above $1,300

 NEW YORK, Feb 14 (Reuters) - World stocks gained on Friday on signs of a gradual improvement in euro zone growth and the euro rose to its highest level in almost three weeks versus the dollar, while gold climbed above $1,300 an ounce.

 U.S. stocks rose, putting the S&P 500 index on track for its first two-week winning streak of the year, despite more weak data on the U.S. economy.
 Investors again appeared to blame the data on bad weather.

 U.S. factory production fell 0.8 percent in January, the biggest drop in more than 4-1/2 years.
 The report from the Federal Reserve follows an unexpectedly weak U.S. retail sales report Thursday that stock investors also discounted because of the weather.